Palisades Highlands, Los Angeles

-The Summit

-The newest construction in the Highlands that has been completed since the early 2000s, homes range from $2–12 million, which include views of the Pacific.
-This area includes The Summit Club which is a recreation center with numerous tennis courts, a pool and multiple children's play structures.

-Lower Highlands

-The Lower Highlands includes homes and condominiums as well as a shaping center and various commercial properties.

-The Highlands development began in the early 1970s.
-Housing development in the Highlands is now reaching its final stage as residences are being built at the highest point at the northeast border between Pacific Palisades and Topanga State Park in what was once open land.

 History

 The mouth of Santa Ynez Canyon at the Pacific Ocean was once home of Inceville, an early 1900s film studio.
 Filming ceased at the property around 1922, and the buildings burned to the ground in 1924.
 In 1921, the land that is now known as Pacific Palisades was purchased by Methodists.
 Over time, roads that were named after Methodist missionaries were developed, and land was settled.

 The Highlands development began in the early 1970s.
 Housing development in the Highlands is now reaching its final stage as residences are being built at the highest point at the northeast border between Pacific Palisades and Topanga State Park.
 The Highlands are the most recent large-scale development in Pacific Palisades.

 Controversy

 The development was originally protested by area residents and environmentalists because it cut through the heart of Topanga Park.

-Local services and infrastructure

-Fire service

-Los Angeles Fire Department Station 23 serves the area.

-Law enforcement and security

-The Palisades Highlands is served by the Los Angeles Police Department.
-However as a result of the area's geographic isolation the community heavily relies on private security patrols.

-Education

-The area is assigned to Los Angeles Unified School District schools: